ISO Cleanliness Guidelines for Hydraulic & Lube Oils

 Clean Oil Targets

-• A teaspoon of dirt in a 55 gallon drum will yield a particle count of 19/17/14; way too dirty for most critical applications.
+• A teaspoon of dirt in a 55-gallon drum will yield a particle count of 19/17/14; way too dirty for most critical applications.
 At 19/17/14, a hydraulic system would be considered to be highly contaminated and pump life could potentially be cut in half.

 • In one year, an ISO 19/17/14 oil in a 50 gpm pump will circulate approximately 1,500 pounds of contaminant through the system!

 • NEW OIL IS NOT CLEAN OIL.
 Perhaps one of the most common misconceptions in maintenance and reliability is that the new oil we buy is clean enough for immediate use.
-New oil from drums or bulk deliveries usually contains anywhere from 2 to 20 times the amount of particles that is acceptable for most lubricated equipment.
+New oil from drums or bulk deliveries usually contains anywhere from 2 to 20 times the amount of particles that are acceptable for most lubricated equipment.

 Keep a Lubricant Clean Throughout its Lifecycle